ChrisCooper/training-machine-learning-mac-sources/README.md

 # training-machine-learning-mac-sources
-This is a repository to collect links/knowledge on the state of training on modern Macs, since the information is currently spread widely around the web, and it's difficult to get code running.
+This is a repository to collect links/knowledge on the state of training/fine-tuning on M-series Macs, since the information is currently spread widely around the web, and it's difficult to get code running.
 The focus is currently on getting higher-level stable diffusion training setups working, but a lot of the information is general enough to be useful outside that.

 # Orientation